(See their photos below)

 "Tasha" is a very sweet, playful girl and gets along well with other dogs and people.

 Rocky L Schrodingers Cat, aka, "Axel," is the sire of this litter, a two year old red and white dog who was bred and raised here at the Rocky L. He has produced one stellar litter in CO so far, with at least one going to a show home.
 All five pups in that litter are gorgeous and very sweet.
-I am really looking forward to seeing what he produces for me.
-"Axel" has been shown and earned a few AKC points toward his Championship, but since the shows have all been cancelled due to COVID, his show career has been shelved for a time.
-He's still young, so has time.
+I am really excited about this (current) litter that he produced for me, it's awesome!
+He has another litter due soon in CO, can't wait to hear more about it!
+"Axel" has been shown and earned a few AKC points toward his Championship, but since the shows were all cancelled due to COVID, his show career was shelved for a year.
+First time back, March 2021, he earned a couple more pts, so hopefully he's on his way!

 SIRE: Rocky L Schrodingers Cat, aka, "Axel"